 FDIC Makes Public December Enforcement Actions;

 The Federal Deposit Insurance Corporation (FDIC) today released a list of orders of administrative enforcement actions taken against banks and individuals in December.
-There are no administrative hearings scheduled for February 2019.
+No administrative hearings are scheduled for February 2015.

 Congress created the Federal Deposit Insurance Corporation in 1933 to restore public confidence in the nation's banking system.
-The FDIC insures deposits at the nation's banks and savings associations, 5,479 as of September 30, 2018.
+The FDIC insures deposits at the nation's banks and savings associations, 6,589 as September 30, 2014.
 It promotes the safety and soundness of these institutions by identifying, monitoring and addressing risks to which they are exposed.
-The FDIC receives no federal tax dollars—insured financial institutions fund its operations.
+The FDIC receives no federal tax dollars – insured financial institutions fund its operations.

 FDIC press releases and other information are available on the Internet at www.fdic.gov, by subscription electronically (go to www.fdic.gov/about/subscriptions/index.html) and may also be obtained through the FDIC's Public Information Center (877-275-3342 or 703-562-2200).
 PR-11-2015